Harith Iskander: Comedic philosophy

 Iskander's view of comedy is that the best comedians are the most authentic comedians; that is to say, a good comedian does not become someone they are not just because they are on a stage.
 Iskander describes his comedy as 'totally observational and personal', filled with personal experience.
-He describes himself as 'not a shock comedian', but one who has his own 'personal barriers'; for example, one area in which he 'treads carefully' is the subject matter of politics.
+He describes himself as 'not a shock comedian', but one who has his own 'personal barriers'; for example, one area in which he 'treads carefully' is the subject of politics.
 He notes that Malaysian comedy tends to be 'casually racist' sometimes.

-Iskander's source of jokes come from everywhere around him and always using religion as a content of his joke and he is an advocate of cross-border relations between Singaporean and Malaysian comedians.
+Iskander's source of jokes comes from religion and his everyday surroundings.
+He is an advocate of cross-border relations between Singaporean and Malaysian comedians.

 Personal life

 On 12 June 2010, Iskander married doctor and FHM model Jezamine Lim after meeting her through Facebook.
 Sometime in June 2024, Jezamine Lim had filed for divorce from Iskander at the Syariah Lower Court in Kuala Lumpur.